Getting TLC plates explained in 6 easy steps

 If you purchase a used vehicle with more than 500 miles on the odometer, you’ll also need to schedule a mechanical inspection.
 TLC will email you and post on TLC UP to let you know your inspection appointment date.
 You can read the inspection requirements here.

 Lastly, the TLC requires you to maintain insurance on your vehicle to keep your TLC plate active.
-To get your insurance quote in minutes, click here to download the INSHUR app.
-If you’re on a desktop, simply search INSHUR in your phone’s app store.
+Make sure to get your TLC insurance quote in minutes with us.

 And that’s it!
 Your newly TLC licensed vehicle is now ready to hit the road and you’re ready to start making money.

-- Buy or lease a vehicle – it must be all-electric or wheelchair accessible.
+- Buy or lease a vehicle – it must be wheelchair accessible.

 - Select a TLC base to affiliate with.